bolinches/HANA-TDI-healthcheck/README.md

 Main logic besides this tool:
-- Keep it easy to update as all input of data is via JSON files
+- Keep it easy to update as all input of data is via JSON files.
-- Not checking stuff that is already checked elsewhere (hwcct, saptune , ...)
+- Not checking stuff that is already checked elsewhere (hwcct, saptune , ...).
--
+- Currently checks: OS, NTP, sysctl, packages, IBM productivity tools.
+- Open to check other things.

 To use the tool, download it directly or via git with:

 ```
 git clone https://github.com/bolinches/HANA-TDI-healthcheck
 ```

 If you want to update to latest version via git: